ammdias/finctrl/MANUAL.md

 ### trim

-`trim` is a *meta-command* with several available forms.
+`trim` is a *meta-command* with two available forms.
 Below are their
 descriptions: